 .png)

-We spoke with Sam Done, a UK farmer based in Lincolnshire, who has been successfully integrating regenerative practices into his malting barley operation for over a decade.
+We spoke with Sam Done, a UK farmer based in Lincolnshire, who’s farm has been successfully integrating sustainable practices into the malting barley operation for over a decade.
 Sam’s experience proves that a gradual, patient approach leads directly to improved soil health, greater climate resilience, stable yields, and consistent quality, all while maintaining farm profitability.

 Q: Can you briefly describe your farm, the size of your barley operation, and what initially sparked your interest in transitioning to regenerative agriculture?

-A: "We’re farming around 1,500 acres as an overview.
-Of that, there’s probably about 10% grassland, so we do have some cattle on the farm—not a lot, but the main emphasis is arable.
-We use the cattle sheds we have, really.
-The start was actually more from a soil health point of view and the need to control black grass.
-Cover cropping came in from a black grass perspective; it wasn't necessarily to do that much with soil health at the time.
-It was really about, 'Okay, can we help to suppress the weeds as an issue?'"
+A: "We’re farming around 1,500 acres.
+Of that, there’s around 10% grassland, with some cattle on the farm, but the main focus is arable cropping.
+The start was actually more from the need to control black grass and then progressed to a soil health point of view.
+Cover cropping came in from a black grass perspective looking at can we help to suppress the problem weeds and reduce that issue."

 Q: How long have you been doing regen ag for your farm?
-What year?
+What year did you start?

-A: "It probably would have been ten years ago I would say we really started shadowing that out.
-We really started looking at how that transition looked.
-Fifteen years ago was when we really thought, 'Yes, we need to probably change our processes and what we're doing in the rotations,' but actually linking it to soil health is more probably 10 to 12 years ago, I'd say."
+A: "It probably would have been ten years ago when it became a more serious intention with straw being chopped and the shallowing out of cultivations.
+Fifteen years ago the farm management reviewed our able plan and thought we needed to change our processes and what we're doing in the within the rotation and widening it, but actually linking it to soil health as a main aim is probably around 10 years ago, I'd say."

 Q: What specific barley varieties are you currently growing?
 And what are the key quality requirements mandated by the malting industry for those varieties?

-A: "At the minute, our winter barley we’ve just changed from Craft, and we trialled some Buccaneer last year.
-Our spring barley is similarly changing.
-We used Planet as our variety previously, and then we’re looking to go to Laureate.
-Our specs have both been pretty good from a specification point of view this year.
-I think they have to be below 1.85 is the nitrogen spec they need to be below.
-I think the highest we’ve got is 1.79 on a little bit of poor-yielding winter stuff."
+A: "At the minute, our winter barley is Craft, but we trialled some Buccaneer last year which looks an interesting option going forward.
+Our spring barley variety is similarly being reviewed.
+We used Planet as our variety previously, and now we’re looking to go to Laureate.
+Our samples have both been pretty good from a specification point of view this year.
+I think the highest we’ve got is 1.79% Grain N (Nitrogen) on a little bit of poor-yielding winter stuff but overall we seem to have good quality grain from a potentially problematic dry spring period which is pleasing to see."

 Q: What does regenerative agriculture look like on your farm?
 Can you please explain the chronological order of your key operations, from the previous harvest to the barley harvest, focusing on the core practices you've implemented?

-A: Winter Barley:"Cultivation-wise, it's minimal cultivations now.
-We’ll effectively take the spring barley off, and then just a shallow cultivation—three inches, something like that—just to mix the straw.
-Whereas previously, we’d be working at 25 centimeters with an inversion, a low-disturbance tine, but pretty much heavily cultivated in the past."
+A: Winter Barley: "Cultivation-wise, it's just minimal cultivations.
+We’ll effectively take the spring barley off, and then just a shallow cultivation—three inches, something like that—just to mix the chopped straw and take out any compaction from the combine tracks, with a controlled traffic farming system reducing the impact of grain carts.
+Whereas previously, we’d be working at 25 centimetres with a low-disturbance tine, but pretty heavily cultivated."

-Spring Barley: "It’s quite a big change in that we would probably previously be on overwinter ploughing ten years or so ago.
-Whereas now, everything is cover cropped with at least four species, but we’re at six species now in our cover crop.
-We sort of see that effectively as being a cultivator for us as well because they do such a good job of getting through compaction.
-We’ve been able to work... you know, we get a wet time on the ground... it's taking that rain from last week, and the ground is working better with those difficult conditions, really."
+Spring Barley: "It’s quite a big change in that we would probably previously be on overwinter ploughing ten years or so ago but now, everything is cover cropped.
+We’re at six species this year in our cover crop mix.
+We see the root growth effectively as being a cultivator for us because they do such a good job of getting through compaction.
+Also the ground cover helps to protect the soils and limit capping from heavy rain, and in a wet time the roots seem to have created a good natural drainage system and structure to travel on, but then in a dry spring like this year, not moving the soil gives valuable moisture retention."

 Q: What changes have you made to your overall rotation?